17 Facts About Deep Blue Sea For Its 20th Anniversary

-This so-bad-it's-good horror flick swam into theaters 15 years ago today.
+This so-bad-it's-good shark flick swam into theaters on July 28, 1999.
 Here are a few things you might not have known about it.

-1. The movie was inspired by a macabre experience.
+1. Deep Blue Sea was inspired by a macabre experience.

-When he was growing up in Australia, screenwriter Duncan Kennedy saw the remains of a shark attack victim, which had washed up near his home.
+When he was growing up in Australia, Deep Blue Sea screenwriter Duncan Kennedy saw the remains of a shark attack victim, which had washed up near his home.
 "There was really not much left of him," Kennedy told the Los Angeles Times.
-He had nightmares about being trapped in a passageway with sharks that could read his mind, and channeled those dreams, and his childhood experience, into the script about sharks whose brains have been modified by a scientist conducting Alzheimer’s research, making them smarter and much more deadly.
+Kennedy had nightmares about being trapped in a passageway with sharks that could read his mind, and channeled those dreams—and his childhood experience—into the script about sharks whose brains have been modified by a scientist conducting Alzheimer’s research, making them smarter and much more deadly.

 Jane later recounted the experience for Entertainment Weekly: "The first day, I was in a cage, but the next day, they swam me 30 feet down ...
 Then this guy yanks the breather off me and the water's churning with blood and guts and stuff ...
 It was so terrifying that I don't want to remember it."

-3. The director made tweaks to the sharks to take on Jaws.
+3. director Renny Harlin made tweaks to the sharks to take on Jaws.

 "The problem with approaching a shark movie," Kennedy told the Los Angeles Times, "is how do you do it without repeating Jaws?"
 Kennedy said that in order to “do Spielberg one better,” Harlin made Deep Blue Sea’s makos 26 feet long.
 In real life, shortfin mako sharks reach 10 feet on average (although specimens as large as 12 feet have been caught), and longfin makos reach as long as 13.7 feet.